CeerdaN/metin2-patcher-electron/API_SETUP_GUIDE.md

-# Launcher API Setup Guide
+# Metin2 Launcher API Setup Guide

-This guide explains how to set up the launcher authentication API on XAMPP (or any PHP server).
+This guide explains how to set up the launcher authentication API for **Metin2 private servers** on XAMPP (or any PHP server).

+**IMPORTANT:** This API is designed to work with Metin2's EXISTING database structure.
+It does NOT create a new database or replace your existing account system.

 ## Table of Contents